Home The Setup The Schizoid State The Function Contacts About

 It's very complicated to communicate subjective experiences.
 More so when the person is underdeveloped and is dealing with what life throws at them.
 Yet, the schizoid, like any other human being, needs to selfguard himself for the sake of his own survival.

 There is a collective narrative - like a sea of stories - that comprises the human drama.
-And people must insert their own survival within this drama by adding onto it and acquiring a script others can follow, as well as well as a script that can serve them - aligning body, relationships, and reality.
+And people must insert their own survival within this drama by adding onto it and acquiring a script others can follow, as well as a script that can serve them - aligning body, relationships, and reality.

 This is of importance to survival but also to physical and mental health.
 Because scripts inform our identity, and having an identity stabilizes us.
 If we're always switching identity because it's being constantly updated then that leads to imense distress and unpredictability.